krishnadwypayan/Distributed-Hash-Table-Pastry-Algorithm/README.md

 Neighbourhood set M contains the node IDs and the IP addresses of the |M|
 nodes that are closest to the local node.
 This set is normally not used in routing messages, but it is useful in maintaining locality properties.

 Routing Algorithm:
   1. Send the join request to the neighbours.
   2. Maximal prefix matching of the node ID with its neighbouring node ID in the leaf set.
         1. If found in leaf set
             1. Send the join request to the neighbours
             2. Send the routing table to the neighbours
         2. Else
             1. Search in routing table based on prefix
             2. Send the routing table and join request to all the corresponding nodes in the matched prefix row.
         3. Else if not found anywhere
             1. Create an entry in neighbourhood set
             2. Send the join request to every node present in neighbourhood set.
-Our Implementation of Pastry:

 Functions-
 1. Port <X>
     creating a node which has its listening port as X.

 2. Join <Node ID> <IP> <Port>
     Joining a new node to the existing network that has Node ID, IP and a listening Port.

 3. Put <key> <value>
     Store the key value pair with matched prefix Node ID

 4. Get <key>
     Retrieve the key value pair with matched prefix Node ID

 5. lset
     Prints the leaf set of a pastry node.

 6. nset
     Prints the neighbourhood set of a pastry node.

 7. routetable
     Prints the routing table of a pastry node.

 8. quit
     Deletes a pastry node and moves its data to one of its neighbourhood nodes.

 9. shutdown
     Shuts down the entire pastry network.